Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

     "... more than 80 software packages, hundreds of metadata packages and a number of experimental data packages ..."

-Eleven years later `Bioconductor` hosts over 990 software, 900 annotation and 230 experimental data packages.
+Eleven years later (and after more than 100000 svn commits) `Bioconductor` hosts over 990 software, 900 annotation and 230 experimental data packages.

 Another quote from the 2004 paper shows that, fortunately, not everything has changed,